About

 Published May 9, 2024

-(updated September 2, 2024)
+(updated October 17, 2024)

 At Miss Hall’s School, protecting the safety, health, and wellbeing of our students is, and always will be, our primary concern.
 The appointment in 2023 of a Dean of Wellness, a reimagining of students’ Personal Teams, and more time for social-emotional learning (SEL) are some of the ways that we work to ensure students are healthy, safe, and supported.

 Alumnae reports of past sexual misconduct on campus are a solemn reminder that the work of protecting students from sexual assault and misconduct is our profound responsibility.
-These efforts must be continually reviewed and enhanced and we are eager to keep our community updated as we work to make Miss Hall's stronger.
+These efforts must be continually reviewed and enhanced, and we are eager to keep our community updated as we work to make Miss Hall’s stronger.

 In April 2024, the Miss Hall’s School Board of Trustees authorized an external investigation into allegations of improper sexual conduct toward MHS students by Miss Hall’s employees.
 The School has been in contact with legal counsel representing alums who have shared that former faculty member Matthew Rutledge sexually abused and/or engaged in other sexual misconduct with them between the years of 1994 to 2010.